anderslatif/Kea_SOFT_System_Integration_2025_Spring/00._Course_Material/00._Meta_Course_Material/about_the_exam.md

 You are allowed to come to the exam with my code or generated code but you still need to understand it.
 And it must follow the learning goals.

-Remember to push the code before the exam.
+You can work on the code until the exam but remember to push the code before the exam.